The Mystery of the Flowers: A Conversation on Foreign Flora

 Miki: How do you know?

-Me: They're fucking flowers, that’s how I know!
+Me: They're just flowers, that’s how I know!

 Miki: I know, but where did they come from? ね?!
 Why are they here? ね?!
 What do they want? ね?!
-(You tell me, you know so fucking much!?)
+(You tell me, you know so much!)

 Me: What do they want???
 Do you even hear yourself?
-Help me, Lord.
-I done married a maniac.
+Lord help me, I married a maniac!

-Miki: You don't know. お前は馬鹿外人だから絶対知らないだ (Cuz’ you're an ignorant foreigner with his head up his ass and will never understand Japan or Japanese!)
+Miki: You don't know. お前は馬鹿外人だから絶対知らないだ (Because you’re an ignorant foreigner who will never understand Japan or Japanese!)

-Me: Whatever.
-They ain't pests; they're plants.
-This isn't an infestation.
-And it ain't Invasion of the Body Snatchers, either!
+Me: Whatever!
+They aren't pests; they're just plants.
+This isn’t an infestation!
+And it isn't Invasion of the Body Snatchers!
 These are NOT alien pods.
 They're probably Poppies.

 Me: What?
 Poppies?

-It suddenly occurred to me exactly what Charlie Brown means when he cries, “Good grief.”
+Suddenly, I grasped what Charlie Brown means when he exclaims, “Good grief.”

 Miki: It’s true!
-They have invasion-ed Japan.
-They're all over!
+They’ve invaded Japan.
+They’re everywhere!
 I saw it on the Internet!

 Me: Oh, you saw it on the Internet?
 Why didn’t you say so in the first place?

-I would have laughed, but I could see in her eyes that she was dead-ass serious.
-To her, saying she saw it on Japanese social media is the same as my saying I read it in the New Yorker or heard it on NPR.
+To me, saying she saw it on Japanese social media is as credible as saying I read it in the New Yorker or heard it on NPR.

 Miki: Are you making a joke?
-Cuz I’m not joking!
+Because I’m not joking!

-Me: What about those purple flowers over there in front of the temple?
-Are they invaders, too?
-They just came out of nowhere, didn't they?
+Me: What about those purple flowers in front of the temple?
+Are they invaders too?
+They just appeared out of nowhere, didn’t they?

-Miki: Well, now that you put it that way, I can see why you're making that face.
+Miki: Well, now that you put it that way, I see why you're making that face.

 Me: What face?

-I laughed.
-Hard!
-Damn, do I have a face that screams "These Goddamn Japanese"?
-Because THAT would explain a LOT, actually!
+I laughed hard.
+Do I have a face that screams “These Goddamn Japanese”?
+That would actually explain a lot!

-Me: Don't try to flip this shit.
+Me: Don’t flip this.
 This is about you, not me.

 Miki: These flowers make me uncomfortable, you're right.
-But you want to turn it into I'm being racist against flowers.
+But you want to turn it into me being racist against flowers.

-Miki: Huh??
-What??
-Are you saying you’re not saying??
-What the hell are you saying?
+Miki: Huh?
+What?
+Are you saying you’re not saying?
 Speak English!

 I realized I’d gone full Brooklyn on her.

-Me: What I’m saying is, I ain’t judging you.
-You don't like these flowers, and you have your reasons.
+Me: What I’m saying is, I’m not judging you.
+You don’t like these flowers, and you have your reasons.
 Fine.
-I'm not fond of those reasons, but that's my problem.
+I might not agree with them, but that’s my issue.

 Miki: Yes, that IS your problem!

-Me: I know we are talking about flowers, not people.
-And I know you don't feel that way about people.
-Otherwise, you wouldn't be married to this foreign flower, would you?
+Me: I know we’re talking about flowers, not people.
+Therefore, it’s clear you don’t feel that way about people.
+Otherwise, you wouldn’t be married to this foreign flower, right?

 Miki: Whatever.

-Me: And I thought you people were supposed to be tree huggers!
-What bullshit!
+Me: I thought Japanese people were supposed to be tree huggers!
+What is this?

-Miki was about to protest, but quickly realized I was kidding cuz I never referred to the Japanese as “you people.”
-Only then did she crack a smile, followed immediately by a funky harangue in Japanese that I couldn't catch.
-Probably was using her Gifu-ben (hometown dialect), I can't catch at all.
+Miki was set to protest, realizing I was joking because I'd never refer to Japanese people as “you people.”
+Her smile broke through, followed by a funky harangue in her Gifu-ben (hometown dialect), which I couldn't quite catch.

-I felt like Lucy Ricardo when Ricky gets pissed and goes full Havana on her.
-I warmed inside at the memory of one of my all-time favorite comedies and the many similarities between Desi Arnaz and Lucille Ball’s cross-cultural romance and my relationship with Miki.
+I felt a kinship with Lucy Ricardo when Ricky gets angry and goes full Havana on her.
+I felt a warm glow, recalling the comedy's similarities to my relationship with Miki.

-And for a moment, I imagined Miki and me having a TV show.
+For a moment, I imagined Miki and me with our own TV show.

 Wouldn’t that be something?